 Where we are now

 In 2019, we consulted park users on our plans for the restoration of the historic landscape, a new café at Vanbrugh Gate, biodiversity enhancements, cultural events and wellbeing activities.
-We are delighted to announce that these are all going ahead as originally planned.

-The Greenwich Park Revealed 'Masterplan'
+Greenwich Park Revealed restoration project

 The project will restore and enhance the following places within the Park: